 Tip #1: Behavior is communication.
 An individual's behavior communicates to the environment his or her wants and needs.
 Listening to those needs will allow us as practitioners, parents, and caregivers to better understand and respond appropriately.
 Furthermore, understanding what an individual communicates will allow for teaching new, appropriate ways to communicate the same thing.
 For example, a child throws items when he or she needs help.
-Rather than providing help after a child throws, teaching the child to approbuild a new skill and reduce priately request help will throwing.
+Rather than providing help after a child throws, teaching the child to appropriately request help will build a new skill and reduce throwing.